mladen/mladen/README.md

 which are fields where the potential for beneficial impact is immense.

-On the other hand, I consciously avoid industries like **gambling** and **pornography**, which do not align with my personal and professional values.
-Other industries I'm not particularly interested in are **marketing** and **sales** which I find to be too focused on profit and not enough on people.
+On the other hand, I consciously avoid industries such as **gambling**, **adult entertainment**, and anything related to the **military-industrial complex**, as they do not align with my personal or professional values.
+I’m also not particularly interested in **marketing** or **sales**, as I find them too focused on profit and not enough on people.

 <!-- Linkedin icon with my link https://www.linkedin.com/in/mladenk/ -->
 <a href="https://www.linkedin.com/in/mladenk/">